Survivor Series (1992)

 Some of the matches were changed after they were first announced, as several wrestlers left the WWF shortly before the event.
-The main event, and the tag team match won by Savage and Perfect, garnered praise.
+The WWF Championship match and the main event tag team match won by Savage and Perfect, garnered praise.

 Production

 Background

 Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
 In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
 The 1992 event was the sixth event in the Survivor Series chronology and was the first in which the card was not dominated by Survivor Series matches; only one such match was scheduled to occur at the 1992 event.
 The event was scheduled to be held on November 25, 1992, at the Richfield Coliseum in Richfield Township, Ohio.